Untoxed HealthUntoxedHealth

 Why it’s a concern

 IARC classifies DEA as Group 2B (possibly carcinogenic to humans) based on rodent liver and kidney tumours.
-More worrying, DEA can form NDELA, classified as Group 2B.
-The EU banned DEA in cosmetics in 2012.
-Still used in the US.
+More worrying, DEA can form N-nitrosodiethanolamine (NDELA), also Group 2B.
+The EU added DEA to the prohibited list (Annex II) via Commission Regulation (EU) No 344/2013, adopted April 2013.
+Still permitted in the US.

 Also known as